-Other than relaxing on the the white sand and swimming in the amazingly clear water, most visitors come to Anakena Beach for its reconstructed Ahu (altar) platform.
+Other than relaxing on the white sand and swimming in the amazingly clear water, most visitors come to Anakena Beach for its reconstructed Ahu (altar) platform.
 On top of this ahu, seven remaining moais, the famous Easter Island heads, still stand and guard against the vast ocean.
-Although Easter Island is small, isolated and underrated beach, Anakena Beach is a popular destination where you can find vendors serving food and drink.
+Although Easter Island is a small, isolated and underrated beach, Anakena Beach is a popular destination where you can find vendors serving food and drink.
 So stop here for a unique experience on a unique island before continuing on to your next Easter Island destination!
 Check here to find out what else to do on Easter Island.

 By Claire from Claire’s Footsteps.

 Western Australia is an amazing place to visit for beach lovers; especially those who like their own space.
-While the east coast sees a lot of tourists annually, the west is home to unspoilt beauty, with brilliant blue waters, golden sands and a red outback that rolls from the shoreline for thousands of kilometres.
+While the east coast sees a lot of tourists annually, the west is home to unspoiled beauty, with brilliant blue waters, golden sands and a red outback that rolls from the shoreline for thousands of kilometers.
 It’s a very off-the-beaten-track destination, but it is perfect for those doing a road trip through Australia as there is a highway hugging the coastline and lots of camping spots along the way.

 There are so many amazing beach spots in Western Australia.
-But my favourites have to be: Hangover Bay which is an interestingly named beach and nobody’s really sure how it got this name.
+But my favorites have to be: Hangover Bay which is an interestingly named beach and nobody’s really sure how it got this name.
 But it’s pretty much deserted and really beautiful.
 It can be accessed with a 4WD vehicle.
 Ningaloo Reef is Western Australia’s answer to the Great Barrier Reef.
-It is home to all sorts of tropical fish, turtles and (at certain times of year) whale sharks and blue whales.
+It is home to all sorts of tropical fish, turtles and (at certain times of the year) whale sharks and blue whales.
 And then there is Broome, which is home to many spectacular sunset spots.
 Cable Beach in Broome is a really special one.
 Again, you can drive along the beach and you are pretty much guaranteed a spectacular sunset every single night.

 WHEN TO VISIT WESTERN AUSTRALIA?